biscuitboost/yourbanger-fe/src/data/post/anniversary-gift-ideas-by-year.md

 ---
 publishDate: 2025-01-18T00:00:00Z
-title: "Anniversary Gift Ideas by Year (1st to 50th)"
+title: "AI Anniversary Songs & Gift Ideas by Year (1st to 50th)"
 excerpt: "From paper to gold and everything in between.
 The complete guide to anniversary gift ideas for every milestone year, with modern alternatives and personalized options."
 image: ~/assets/images/blog/anniversary-gifts-year-hero.jpg
 imageAlt: "Anniversary gift ideas by year showing traditional and modern gift options from 1st to 50th anniversary"